-Scan to access institution profiles and admission criteria or go to uac.edu.au/institutions
+Access institution profiles and admission criteria at uac.edu.au/institutions

 If you faced educational challenges in your final years of school, or while studying for the qualification you'll be using to apply for uni, submit an Educational Access Scheme application.
 Institutions will then take these challenges into account when assessing your application for uni.
 For details, go to uac.edu.au/eas.